nmdanny-uni/tests_os_ex4/README.md

   This is probably the strongest test, but also the least interpretable, so I recommend focusing on other tests first as they're easier to debug

-Note, the folder `private` contains private tests for my own implementation, they don't belong to this test suite, so ignore them since you can't use them anyway.
-(I do recommend writing such tests on your own, especially for testing tricky bitwise operations)

 ## Running the tests